ietf-wg-mimi/mimi-room-policy/draft-ietf-mimi-room-policy.md

 } BaseRoomPolicy;
 ~~~

 If persistent_room is false, the room will be automatically inaccsessible when the corresponding MLS group is destroyed (when there are no clients in the group).
 If persistent_room is true, the room policy will remain and a client whose user has appropriate authorization can create a new MLS group for the same room.
-(There is not a 1:1 correlation of MLS group to room ID in a persistent room.)

 ## Delivery and Read notifications, Pseudonyms